max-elia/licensr/README.md

 Making your project compliant to the guidelines of the [REUSE Initiative](https://reuse.software/) i.e. adding license and copyright information to every file in your project is an annoying process and can be quite tedious.

-Licensr allows you to quickly add your chosen to your project from the command line.
+Licensr allows you to quickly add your chosen license to your project from the command line.
-You just have to download the full license texts of your chosen licenses (and the one of your project's dependencies) and configure the config file to make the tool match your needs.
+You just have to download the full license texts of your license (and the ones of your project's dependencies) and configure the config file to make the tool match your needs.

 Don't see what you need?
 [Open an issue](https://github.com/max-elia/licensr/issues/new)